hazelcast/hazelcast/site/website/blog/2020-06-09-jdk-gc-benchmarks-part1.md

 a given combination of event rate, window size, sliding step and keyset size, so that we could determine the catchup demand for each case.

-Now we that we have two more-or-less independent parameters derived from many more parameters describing each individual setup, we can create a 2D-chart where each benchmark run has a point on it.
+Now that we have two more-or-less independent parameters derived from many more parameters describing each individual setup, we can create a 2D-chart where each benchmark run has a point on it.
 We assigned a color to each point, telling us whether the given combination worked or